Bashan Dam

 The Bashan Dam is an embankment dam on the Renhe River located 15 km northwest of Chengkou County's seat in Chongqing, China.
-The primary purpose of the dam is hydroelectric power generation and it supports a 140 MW power station containing two 70 MW Pelton turbinegenerators.
+The primary purpose of the dam is hydroelectric power generation and it supports a 140 MW power station containing two 70 MW Pelton turbine generators.
 It is a concrete-face rock-fill type with a height of 155 m; creating a reservoir with a capacity of 315000000 m3.
 The dam is located before a bend in the river and diverts water through a 2181 m long headrace tunnel that leads to the power station.
-Construction on the project began in 2005, the river was diverted by 2006 and the generators operational in 2009.
+Construction on the project began in 2005, the river was diverted by 2006 and the generators were operational in 2009.